Dutch Oven Accessories for Cast Iron Cooking

 19. Long Handled Spoons

-These are must-have long-handled wooden spoons that are gentle on your oven as well as help protect your skin from burns.
+These are must-have long-handled wooden spoons that are gentle on your oven and help protect your skin from burns.

 - 100% Chemical free